Table of Contents

 So there must be some huge positives that come along with building microservices that prompted Uber to make this move.
 Let’s look at some of these benefits:

-- Since each service is independently built, each team gets immense flexibility in choice of technology, architecture, tools among others while building these services.
+- Since they build each service independently, each team gets immense flexibility in the choice of technology, architecture, tools among others while building these services.

 - Testing and experimentation can be done independently without affecting, in any way, parts that are working fine.
 Code